The Blue Bird (Metzinger): Divisionism to Multiple perspective

-Aimed at a large audience (the Salon des Indépendants, rather than a gallery setting), L'Oiseau bleu deliberately sets out to agitate and confront the standard expectation of art, in an attempt to implicated the viewer, to transfer beauty and elegance into a fresh cohesive dialogue that most accurately represents Modernism—one that is in tune with the intricacies of modern life, one that describes Cubism, his Cubism, whose order was only a phase in a continuous process of change.
+Aimed at a large audience (the Salon des Indépendants, rather than a gallery setting), L'Oiseau bleu deliberately sets out to confront the standard expectation of art.
+It sought to express beauty and elegance in a fresh dialogue that represents Modernism—one in tune with the intricacies of modern life.
+His Cubism, whose order was only a phase in a continuous process of change.

 To achieve his goal, Metzinger raises the concept of mobile perspective (as opposed to single-point perspective of the Renaissance) to a poetic principle: a form of literary art which uses the aesthetic qualities of iconography to evoke meanings in addition to, or in place of, the prosaic ostensible meaning.
 L'Oiseau bleu contains something that Metzinger spoke of as early as 1907; a "chromatic versification", as if for syllables.
 The rhythm of its pictorial phraseology translates the diverse emotions aroused by nature (in the words of Metzinger).
 L'Oiseau bleu no longer represented nature as seen, but was a complete byproduct of the human 'sensation.'
 A departure from nature it was, and a departure from all that had been painted to date it was too.

 Metzinger's Divisionist technique had its parallel in literature.
 For him, there was an emblematic alliance between the Symbolist writers and Neo-Impressionism.
 Each brushstroke of color was equivalent to a word (or "syllable").
 Together the pigments formed sentences (or "phrases") which translated the various emotions that nature would pass on to the artist.
 This is an important aspect of Metzinger's early work, and an important aspect of Metzinger's entire artistic output (as a painter, writer, poet, and theorist).
 Already then, Metzinger coupled Symbolist/Neo-Impressionist color theory with Cézannian perspective, beyond not just the preoccupations of Paul Signac and Henri-Edmond Cross, but beyond too the preoccupations of his avant-garde entourage.